You are here:

 - Interfere with the day-to-day running of the school.
 You're not school managers

 - Sit at the back of the classroom with a clipboard.
-This'll be intimidating and make you look like an inspector.
+This will be intimidating and make you look like an inspector.
 Be friendly, engaging and interactive

 - Raise concerns in the moment.
 If you have concerns about anything you've seen, note them down and raise them with the chair of governors or headteacher later

-The above information is based on the purpose of visits set out in the Governance Handbook (page 31), and advice from our experts Nicky Odgers and Jackie Beard.
+The above information is based on the purpose of visits set out in the maintained schools governance guide (section 3.3.3), and advice from our experts Jackie Beard and Nicky Odgers.

 In practice: example visit format from a school

-The vice-chair of governors at Kaizen Primary School in London went on a visit to monitor reading, with a particular focus on a reciprocal reading initiative that the school was trialling.
+The vice-chair of governors at Kaizen Primary School in London's Newham went on a visit to monitor reading, with a particular focus on a reciprocal reading initiative that the school was trialling.

 The visit lasted an hour and included: